arviz-devs/preliz/docs/examples/gallery/chisquared.md

 ---

 import numpy as np

-import arviz as az
-from preliz import ChiSquared
-az.style.use('arviz-doc')
-nus = [1, 3, 9]
+from preliz import ChiSquared, style style.use('preliz-doc') nus = [1, 3, 9]

 for nu in nus: